 Both graduate and undergraduate students engage in a wide range of original research projects in Sephardic Studies through course work, independent studies, senior theses, masters theses, and PhD dissertations.
 Read More >

 Sephardic Studies courses explore the full range of Sephardic history, language and culture, from the Middle Ages until today.
-See all courses >
+All courses >

 Dr. Devin Naar, Sephardic Studies Program Chair